PAST2212/certthreat/README.md

 - CSV Export
 - Find domains and **Subdomains** that are identical or confusingly similar to your name/brand/mailing domain name/etc
 - Mix of Edit-based and Token-based textdistance algorithms to increase result quality by considering degree of freedom in choosing variations of domain names from attacker side
-- Domain Registrar and Domain Creation Date WHOIS as well as RDAP lookups are included.
+- Domain Registrar and Domain Creation Date WHOIS are included.
 - Possibility to change pre-defined thresholds of fuzzy-matching algorithms if you want to

 **Example Screenshot CSV Output**